-Sinkhole come in many names and shapes: snake hole, swallow hole, swallet, or doline are the typical names you’ll find them by.
-They are natural depressions (or holes) in the surface of the Earth’s surface, (usually) caused by karst processes.
-Karst processes occur when the bedrocks are soluble – in other words, in 99% of all cases, in carbonate rocks (like limestone or dolomite) or evaporitic rocks (like gypsum or anhydrite).
-So while they can occur in other environments, I wouldn’t really worry about it.
+They are basically natural depressions or holes in the Earth’s surface, typically caused by karst processes.
+Karst processes occur when bedrocks are soluble.
+In practical terms, this means that in 99% of all cases, sinkholes pop up in carbonate rocks (like limestone or dolomite) or evaporitic rocks (like gypsum or anhydrite).
+While they can occur in other environments, this is rarely a reason for concern.

 What really makes them dangerous is the fact that they’re really unpredictable.
 They form so slowly, that without thorough geological or geophysical research, you can’t really tell if something’s changing — this is why collapses have dramatic, unexpected effects, especially in urban settings.

 But we can know which areas are more prone to sinkhole formation, and this can help us be more prepared.

 If you want to see whether your area is prone to sinkhole formation, the first thing to do is check out a geological map.

 As mentioned previously, sinkholes are almost always prone to karst areas.
 In such areas, it’s sometimes possible to see hundreds or even thousands of sinkholes in a small area, and no surface streams, because all the drainage occurs subsurface.
 Evaporite rocks underlie about 35 to 40 percent of the United States, but in most cases, they are buried very deep, so there are only a few threatened areas.

 The most impressive sinkholes form in thick layers of homogenous limestone.
 Their formation is facilitated by high groundwater flow, often caused by high rainfall.
 When these thick, relatively soluble layers sit on top of insoluble rocks, significant underground streams (or even rivers) may form, dissolving a significant quantity of rock, creating large underground voids.